 Hagia Sophia and World of Warcraft

-A very similar resemblance seems to emerge also in the well-known videogame World of Warcraft.
-In the game there’s a “magocratic city-state” called Dalaran, which is located within a bubble shield (an orb) over a ground elevation (celestial projection).
+A very similar resemblance seems to emerge also in the well-known video game World of Warcraft by Blizzard.
+The game features a “magocratic city-state” called Dalaran, located within a bubble shield (an orb) over a ground elevation (celestial projection).
 The kingdom flag is a golden eye set against a light purple background (the mystic eye).
 Dalaran in characterized by Turkish structures: minarets alike turrets and domed buildings.
-The Violet Citadel, which is the central fortress of the city-state, houses the “Eye of Dalaran” a device created by the mages to focus their magics in an effort to reconstruct the Violet Citadel that was razed during the Second War (a reference to the Megale Ekkelsia demolition?).
+The Violet Citadel -the central fortress of the city-state- houses the “Eye of Dalaran” a device created by the mages to focus their magics in an effort to reconstruct the Violet Citadel that was razed during the Second War (a reference to the Megale Ekklesia demolition?).
 Furthermore, in the interior of the Violet City the ceiling is decorated with a huge blue/purple medallion with golden ornaments and its center area consist of six golden lights.
-(Katherinne)

 Fortuity or not, the majesty of the Hagia Sophia remains as a symbol of supreme godliness expressed through architecture in the whole art history.
 Despite its different religious intents (a former Orthodox basilica since the IV Century AD turned into mosque in the XV Century AD, and now a museum), the Hagia Sophia is an eternal temple which represents both the greatness of brilliant men (such as Isidore of Miletus and Anthemius of Tralles) and the sparkling regality of Justinian who can be defined “the Hadrian of the Bizantine World.”

 - Forman, Kevin Brent.
 “Art history through the 15th century.”
 2013.
 Academy of Art University.
 Web.
 03/27/2013. <http://www.academyart.edu>.